awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 This operation creates a new metric in a namespace.

-`go run CreateCustomMetric.go -n NAMESPACE -m METRIC-NAME -u UNITS -v VALUE -dn DIMENSION-NAME -dv DIMENSION-VALUE`
+`go run CreateCustomMetric.go -n NAMESPACE -m METRIC-NAME -u UNITS [-v VALUE] -dn DIMENSION-NAME -dv DIMENSION-VALUE`

 where all of the values are required:

-- NAMESPACE is the namespace
+- NAMESPACE is the namespace.
-- METRIC-NAME is the name of the metric
+- METRIC-NAME is the name of the metric.
-- UNITS are the units for the metric
+- UNITS are the units for the metric.
-- VALUE is the value of the units
+- VALUE is the value of the units.
+  If omitted, defaults to 0.0.
-- DIMENSION-NAME is the name of the dimension
+- DIMENSION-NAME is the name of the dimension.
-- DIMENSION-VALUE is the value of the dimension
+- DIMENSION-VALUE is the value of the dimension.

-The unit test requires these values in *config.json*.
+You must supply similar values in *config.json* for the unit test.

 ### DescribeAlarms